raquo/minimal-hapi-react-webpack/README.md

 ## Usage

-### Global dependencies
+### Dependencies

-You need node.js v4+ and nodemon v1.6+ installed on your machine.
+* You need node.js v4+ and nodemon v1.6+ installed globally on your machine.
 If using OS X, best to install node using [Homebrew](http://brew.sh/).
 Node v0.12 might work too, but I don't test it anymore.
+* npm `devDependencies` are required to develop on and build the project.
+* npm `dependencies` are the only ones that are required to run the app in production once it has been built.

 ### Development